Our Services

 Helpful Resources

-Opioids such as tramadol, oxycodone and hydrocodone can offer significant short-term relief for diabetic nerve pain by improving sleep, mood and daily function when other treatments fall short, but they also carry risks including tolerance, dependence, constipation and overdose.
+Opioids like tramadol, oxycodone, and hydrocodone can provide meaningful short-term relief for diabetic nerve pain, improving sleep, mood, and daily function when first-line treatments fail.
+However, they carry serious risks, including tolerance, dependence, constipation, and overdose.

 Diabetic neuropathy affects up to half of people with diabetes at some point.
 Nerve damage in the legs and feet can cause burning, tingling or shooting pain that interferes with daily life.
 Opioids—prescription pain medications that act on the nervous system—are sometimes prescribed when other treatments fall short.
 Understanding both their potential upsides and their drawbacks can help you make informed decisions alongside your healthcare provider.